Employee turnover and retention

 Why do people leave organisations?

 Employees resign for many different reasons.
-Sometimes it is the attraction of a new job or the prospect of a period outside the workforce that 'pulls' them.
-On other occasions they are 'pushed' as a result of dissatisfaction in their present jobs to seek alternative employment.
-These ‘push factors; range from a lack career opportunities to organisational changes.
+Sometimes it’s the attraction of a new job or the prospect of a period outside the workforce that 'pulls' them.
+On other occasions they are 'pushed' to seek an alternative because they are dissatisfied in their present job.
+These ‘push’ factors range from a lack of career opportunities to organisational changes.
 The move might also be prompted by a combination of both ‘pull’ and ‘push’ factors.

 Investigating why people leave

-It’s important to understand why people leave the business.
-However, obtaining accurate information on reasons for leaving can be difficult.
-It’s important to appreciate that the reasons people give for their resignations can be sanitised.
+It’s important to understand why people leave.
+However, getting accurate information can be difficult because the reasons people give for their resignation can differ from their genuine reason for leaving.
 Individuals may be reluctant to voice criticism of their managers, colleagues or the organisation generally, preferring to give some less contentious reason for their departure.

 Where exit interviews are used to ask about the reasons for leaving, the interviewer should not be a manager who has responsibility for the individual or who will be involved in future reference writing.
 Confidentiality should be assured and the purpose of the interview explained.

 Using an external provider to conduct exit interviews will help employers capture more accurate data about why people are leaving, as individuals are more willing to be honest when there is reassurance of anonymity.